FrankT990/Sentiment-Based-Algorithmic-Trading-Bot/README.md

 **2).** streamlit run ./App.py

 Note that this program requires API keys from [finnhub](https://finnhub.io/) and [Alpaca](https://alpaca.markets/).
-These keys are free and are reccomended to be stored locally in .env file.
+These keys are free and are reccomended to be stored locally in .env file or in the config.json.